Simon-L/ModScript/README.md

 	msg = Message(block.midiInput[i])
 	display('type ' .. string.format("0x%x", msg.type) .. ' channel ' .. msg.channel .. ' note ' .. msg.note .. ' value ' .. msg.value)
 end

+-- Cables, up to 256 cables can be managed from the script id = addCable(moduleWithOutput, outputId, moduleWithInput, inputId) -- returns an id to use when deleting (not the actual Rack id) removedCable(id) -- removes cable from the patch, only cables added from the script can be removed -- Note: cables added from the script that are not removed from the script will not free their slot in the 256 pool
 ```